mrash/afl-cve/README.md

 and this is at least a tacit acknowledgment of potential exploitability.
 So, the bugs AFL has found are therefore frequently *important* for anyone concerned about security.
-AFL seems to be succeeding where other fuzzers have failed, or at least not been generally embraced or operationalized by the security community for whatever reason.
+AFL seems to be succeeding where other fuzzers have failed, or at least not been generally embraced or made operational by the security community for whatever reason.
 Another way to see this is to try to determine which fuzzer has the most CVE's.
 Is there a different fuzzing project that comes close to AFL in terms of the number of vulnerabilities found?
 It would be instructive to see